AlanMalikov777/Final_py1/README.md

 # Final_py1

-It is program that contains of 2 webpages.
-First, it works for logining user and if database has a date about user it will give and save token in database and redirect them to next page.
-Second, it works for searching and summarizing a information about concrete token.
-It uses a bootstarp in each html page.
+It is a program that contains 2 web pages.
+First, it works for logining user and if a database has a date about the user it will give and save token in a database and redirect them to the next page.
+Second, it works for searching and summarizing information about concrete token.
+It uses a bootstrap on each HTML page.

 # Team